Additive rhythm and divisive rhythm: Other music

+George Harrison's song "Here Comes the Sun" on The Beatles' Abbey Road features a rhythm "which switches between 11/8, 4/4 and 7/8 on the bridge".
+"The special effect of running even eighth notes accented as if triplets against the grain of the underlying backbeat is carried to a point more reminiscent of Stravinsky than of the Beatles".

 Tresillo: divisive and additive interpretations

 In divisive form, the strokes of tresillo contradict the beats.
 In additive form, the strokes of tresillo are the beats.
 From a metrical perspective then, the two ways of perceiving tresillo constitute two different rhythms.
 On the other hand, from the perspective of simply the pattern of attack-points, tresillo is a shared element of traditional folk music from the northwest tip of Africa to southeast tip of Asia.

 Additive structure

 "Tresillo" is also found within a wide geographic belt stretching from Morocco in North Africa to Indonesia in South Asia.
 Use of the pattern in Moroccan music can be traced back to slaves brought north across the Sahara Desert from present-day Mali.
 This pattern may have migrated east from North Africa to Asia through the spread of Islam.
 In Middle Eastern and Asian music, the figure is generated through additive rhythm.

 Divisive structure

 The most basic duple-pulse figure found in the Music of Africa and music of the African diaspora is a figure the Cubans call tresillo, a Spanish word meaning 'triplet' (three equal beats in the same time as two main beats).
 However, in the vernacular of Cuban popular music, the term refers to the figure shown below.

 African-based music has a divisive rhythm structure.
 Tresillo is generated through cross-rhythm: 8 pulses ÷ 3 = 2 cross-beats (consisting of three pulses each), with a remainder of a partial cross-beat (spanning two pulses).
 In other words, 8 ÷ 3 = 2, r2.
 Tresillo is a cross-rhythmic fragment.

 Because of its irregular pattern of attack-points, "tresillo" in African and African-based musics has been mistaken for a form of additive rhythm.

 Although the difference between the two ways of notating this rhythm may seem small, they stem from fundamentally different conceptions.
 Those who wish to convey a sense of the rhythm's background [main beats], and who understand the surface morphology in relation to a regular subsurface articulation, will prefer the divisive format.
 Those who imagine the addition of three, then three, then two sixteenth notes will treat the well-formedness of 3 + 3 + 2 as fortuitous, a product of grouping rather than of metrical structure.
 They will be tempted to deny that African music has a bona fide metrical structure because of its frequent departures from normative grouping structure.